microsoft/fluentui/rfcs/converged-implementation-patterns.md

 Can be verbose, and might be too much so for simple components without lots of complex interaction.

-The use of `useComponentState` to merge props and state to become one 'uber' state seems to be a break of encapsulation and can cause confusion as to what is props and what is internal state.
+The use of `useSampleState` to merge props and state to become one 'uber' state seems to be a break of encapsulation and can cause confusion as to what is props and what is internal state.

 <!-- Enumerate the pros and cons of the proposal.
 Make sure to think about and be clear on the cons or drawbacks of this propsoal.
 If there are multiple proposals include this for each. -->